miniflux/website/content/faq.md

 - [Which Docker architecture should I use?](#docker-arch)
 - [Why SQL migrations are not executed automatically?](#sql-migrations)
 - [How to backup my data?](#backup)

+<h2 id="pull-request">Why are you not merging my pull-request? <a class="anchor" href="#pull-request" title="Permalink">¶</a></h2>

+List of things to avoid:

+- Too many changes (impossible to review)
+- Breaking changes
+- Introduce new bugs or regressions (break existing features)
+- Slow down the software
+- Change is against the philosophy of the software
+- Poor code quality
+- Chaining pull-requests that depends from each other even if changes are unrelated
+- Radical user interface changes

 <h2 id="feature-request">Why are you not developing my feature request? <a class="anchor" href="#feature-request" title="Permalink">¶</a></h2>